 Eco-lodge and resorts

-Pu Luong retreat
+Homestay in Pu Luong

-In the typical homestays, the rates for sleeping at night are incredibly cheap: between 50,000-100,000vnd ($ 2- $ 4) per night.
+In these typical homestays, the rates for sleeping at night are incredibly cheap: between 50,000-100,000vnd ($ 2- $ 4) per night.
 This is because the sleeping places are simple: usually a mattress on a wooden floor under a mosquito net in a common dormitory on the first floor of a stilt house, often with curtains or partitions for privacy, and a shared bathroom.
 (Read more about: what is a homestay?)

 Villages and areas